JetBrains/guide/site/go/tutorials/bookstore_rest_api/db_setup/index.md

 docker run --name bookstore -p 5432:5432 -e POSTGRES_PASSWORD=******** -d postgres
 ```

-Or you can directly search for the postgres image in Docker Desktop.
+Or you can directly search for the "postgres" image in Docker Desktop.

 ![docker1](./images/docker1.png)